 Narrative Conversation Groups® at schools in rural and small-town areas

-Being open to new things and open-minded, behaving humanely and in solidarity with others and creating a good working relationship - this has not always been easy for students.
-The skills of having an open conversation in a group, honestly sharing personal attitudes, listening attentively, asking questions with confidence and actively engaging on the spot also need to be constantly relearned.
-Cultures Interactive has developed the Narrative Conversation Groups® to support schools in implementing these important tasks of democracy education, conflict resolution and conversation education.
-They are offered as a new method of holistic or intensive political education, particularly in rural areas.
+Being open to new things and open-minded, treating others with humanity and solidarity, and fostering a sense of community and belonging – this has not always been easy for students.
+The skills of having an open conversation in a group, honestly sharing personal attitudes, listening attentively, asking questions with confidence, and actively engaging on the spot also need to be learned and constantly practiced.
+Cultures Interactive has developed the Narrative Dialogue Groups® to support schools in implementing these important objectives of democracy education and conflict resolution, based on the training of dialogue skills in groups.
+The dialogue groups – taking 1–2 hours per week, during one semester at least, in regular school hours – are offered as a new method of intensified civic education across Europe, particularly for classes and schools facing particular challenges.

-Holistic political education that connects content and emotions
+Intensified civic education that connects subject matters and emotions

 Target group